thlucas1/homeassistantcomponent_spotifyplus/README.md

 ## Configuration

-All configuration of the integration is done in the UI.
+[Integration configuration](https://github.com/thlucas1/homeassistantcomponent_spotifyplus/wiki/Installation-Instructions#configuration) is mostly done in the UI, but a configuration file is required for specific device functionality (e.g. Sonos, Chromecast, etc).

 <!---->